Mozerc/Cotton/content/_index.md

 ---
 banner:
-  content: A comprehensive repository of functionally characterized plant genes.
+  content: A database about the cotton gene family.
-  title: Welcome to funPlantGenes!
+  title: Welcome to COTTON!
 ---